 The guiding principles outlined in the Primer have supported some important first steps in our preparations.
 Public Health has indicated physical distancing will not be recommended in controlled settings like classrooms, which allows for the feasible resumption of in-person learning within the COVID Safety Plan.
 This does not mean all campus activities will function without core public health measures, rather the level of vaccination within our population will provide a level of protection, allowing some personal protective measures to be safely modified.

-While spaces are filling up quickly, there does still remain space for Room & Board applicants.
-Students are encouraged to inquire through our housing office at twu.ca/housing
+There is still some space in housing.
+Students are encouraged to inquire through our housing office at twu.ca/housing.

 PHYSICAL CAMPUS UPDATES